ginstrom/paladin-novel/chapters/02_breaking-chains.md

 "Listen carefully," he breathed, his voice barely audible above the ship's creaking.
 "We get one chance at this."

 Jord's muscles coiled like springs.
 His fingers drummed against his thigh in rapid, nervous beats.
-"Just give the word.
-I'm ready to—"
+"Just say when.
+I'll tear through 'em—"

-"You're ready to get us all killed," Gond cut him off.
+"You'll tear us all into fish bait, more like," Gond cut him off.
 "Greasy leans over the hatch every third watch.
 Always the same spot, always showing off his food."

 Pell's eyes glittered in the dim light filtering down from above.
 "Twelve steps from hatch to rail on the port side.
 I counted.
 But there's a coil of rope near the mainmast—could trip a man in the dark."